 See Section 7 "Standard Operating Procedures for Chemicals of Special Concern" for specific treatments for exposure to certain hazardous chemicals used in the laboratory.
-If a specific treatment is not listed, consult the Safety Data Sheet for the chemical.
+If a specific treatment is not listed, consult the chemical's Safety Data Sheet.

 4.7 Fume Hoods and Glove Boxes